Bill of Rights in the United

 the executive thereof to make temporary appointments until the people fill

-the vacancies by election as the legislature may direct.
 This amendment shall not be so construed as to affect the election or term

 of any Senator chosen before it becomes valid as part of the Constitution.